MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/azure_setup.md

 > Microsoft Azure does not support Hyper-V containers.
 To complete Hyper-V Container exercises, you need an on-prem container host.

 ## Start Using Azure Portal
-If you have an Azure account, skip straight to [Create a Container Host VM](#CreateacontainerhostVM).
+If you have an Azure account, jump to [Create a Container Host VM](#CreateacontainerhostVM).

 1. Go to [azure.com](https://azure.com) and follow the steps for an [Azure Free Trial](https://azure.microsoft.com/en-us/pricing/free-trial/).
 2. Sign in with your Microsoft account.